-- Biopsy: A biopsy takes cells from the cancer, or a piece of the cancer, to see what type of cancer it is and how it behaves.
+- Biopsy: A biopsy takes cells from the cancer to see what type of cancer it is and how it behaves.
 A doctor called a pathologist looks at the sample under a microscope in a laboratory.

 - Fine-needle aspiration (FNA): A thin needle is inserted into the liver to remove (aspirate) tissue or fluid for testing.

 - Core needle biopsy: A wider needle is inserted into the liver to remove tissue or cells.

 - Laparoscopy: Many small incisions (cuts) are made in the belly.
 The surgeon will place a laparoscope (thin, lighted tube) with tools on the end of it into the belly.

 Liver cancer spreads to other parts of the body through the tissue, lymph, and blood systems.
 Cancer stage tells how extensive the cancer is, how far it has spread, and what treatment course is recommended.
 Liver cancer in adults may be staged using the Barcelona Clinic Liver Cancer Staging System (BCLC staging system), which stages the cancer as stage 0, A, B, C or D, with stage D being end-stage liver cancer.
 It may also be staged using the AJCC staging system, which uses a numerical system of I through IV.